robust-ml/robust-ml.github.io/faq.md

 awareness of a defense (or part of a defense) being in place.
 In the future, we may expand to include more threat models.

-We maintain two lists: one for [published defenses][defenses] and one for [unpublished defenses][preprints].
-Both contain defenses for the white-box threat model that are open-source, implement the [robustml API][robustml], and have pre-trained models available.
+Defenses must also have open-source code available, along with pre-trained models.
+Public availability of defenses enables third parties to more easily perform security analyses.
 In the absence of first-party implementations, we accept third-party implementations.
 If a first-party implementation for a listed defense becomes available, please [let us know][issues] (or submit a [pull request][pulls] with the update).

+Defenses must also implement the [robustml API][robustml].
+Implementing the interface requires minimal additional effort, and it enables straightforward evaluation of attacks.

+We maintain two lists: one for [published defenses][defenses] and one for [unpublished defenses][preprints].
+Both contain defenses for the white-box threat model that are open-source, implement the robustml API, and have pre-trained models available.

 ## How are new defenses added to the list?